COMP7940-GROUP-K/COMP7940_PROJECT_GroupK/Spec.md

 Optional Process:
 >>2a.
 Users doesn't allow line to open the phone location function, and the robot asks him to turn on the positioning function.

-# Function3: Mask Purchase Address (2 Plans, Depending on the Situation)
+### Function3: Mask Purchase Address (2 Plans, Depending on the Situation)
 Plan A: Locate and Navigate Routes
 >
 Main Process:
 >1.
 The user enters the latest positioning.
 >
->2.The robot recommends places and navigation routes for selling masks nearby.
+>2.
+The robot recommends places and navigation routes for selling masks nearby.
 >
 Optional Process:
 >>3a.
 Users doesn't allow line to open the phone location function, and the robot asks him to turn on the positioning function.